-A project press release will be written and sent to the media at the start of the project and the end of the project.
-Both press releases will be sent to the RISE Foundation mailing list and journalist list in English (9000 recipients) and translated into the case study country languages (CZ, DE, IT, ES, NL).
-Partners will be encouraged to include a paragraph on Circular Agronomics work in country to pick up the interest of local press.
+A project press release was written and sent to the media and a wide range of stakeholders at the start of the project.
+This included the RISE Foundation mailing list and journalist list in English (9000 recipients).
+It was also translated into the case study country languages (CZ, DE, IT, ES, NL) and sent out locally by partners.
+This process will be repeated at the end of the project with a final press release.

-Brussels and local, regional & National Press
+Brussels based and local, regional & National Press